SvSchmidt/linqjs/README.md

 ## Features

 - *59 Methods*
- Aggregate, All, Add, Any, Average, Concat, ConditionalWhere\*, Contains, Count, DefaultIfEmpty, Distinct, ElementAt, ElementAtOrDefault, Empty, Except, First, FirstOrDefault, Flatten\*, ForEach, From, GroupBy, GroupJoin, IndexOf\*, Insert, Intersect, Join, Last, LastIndexOf, LastOrDefault, Max, Min, OrderBy, OrderByDescending, Range, Remove, Repeat, Reverse, Select, SelectMany, SequenceEqual, Shuffle, Single, SingleOrDefault, Skip, SkipWhile, SkipUntil\*, Sum, Take, TakeWhile, TakeUntil\*, ThenBy, ThenByDescending, ToArray, ToDictionary, ToJSON\*, ToLookup, Union, Where, Zip
+ aggregate, all, add, any, average, concat, conditionalWhere\*, contains, count, defaultIfEmpty, distinct, elementAt, elementAtOrDefault, empty, except, first, firstOrDefault, flatten\*, forEach, from, groupBy, groupJoin, indexOf\*, insert, intersect, join, last, lastIndexOf, lastOrDefault, max, min, orderBy, orderByDescending, range, remove, repeat, reverse, select, selectMany, sequenceEqual, shuffle, single, singleOrDefault, skip, skipWhile, skipUntil\*, sum, take, takeWhile, takeUntil\*, thenBy, thenByDescending, toArray, toDictionary, toLookup, union, where, zip

  \* Not an original method of System.Linq but pretty awesome though

 - *Including all possible methods/overloads*
  Our test cases include original examples taken from the System.Linq documentation, tending to support every edge case Linq does.
-For example, `GroupBy` allows you to use six different signatures.
+For example, `groupBy` allows you to use six different signatures.

 - *Lazy-evaluation*
   Most methods of C# Linq are lazy-evaluated and so are these methods in linq.js.